Constructivist Lives

 Constructivist Lives is my space for work that treats design as a public language.
 Constructivism is not nostalgia for an old art movement.
 It’s a stance.
 It asks a direct question: what is this work doing in the world?
 If the answer is only decoration, I keep pushing.

-I care about usefulness of the art, in the human sense: useful art is the one that helps someone to feel less alone, more seen, recognized, and connected.
+I care about usefulness in the human sense.
+Useful art is art that helps someone feel less alone, more seen, more recognized, more connected.
 That’s the serving part.
 The work does not need to shout.
 It just needs to hold its own space.

 If you want a clear starting point, begin with La Gioconda Visiting Her Old Friend Leonardo.
 That piece shows the method: a recognizable figure placed into a constructed space, where meaning comes from structure, restraint, and choice.
 You relate to the story of Mona Lisa you have never heard before, but yet, it sounds familiar.
 You begin to connect and make meaning.